robin-mueller/auto-apms-guide/src/usage/tutorials/deploying-behaviors.md

 :::

 ::: info
-If you cannot use `run_tree` for some reason (e.g. when applying ROS 2 composition), you should first spawn the node and then, in a separate step, send a [`StartTreeExecutor`](../concepts/behavior-tree-executor.md#starttreeexecutor) action goal.
+If you cannot use `run_behavior` for some reason (e.g. when applying ROS 2 composition), you should first spawn the node and then, in a separate step, send a [`StartTreeExecutor`](../concepts/behavior-tree-executor.md#starttreeexecutor) action goal.

 As a last resort, you can also pass a build request as the first command line argument of `tree_executor` which populates the `arguments` member of `rclcpp::NodeOptions`.
 This will also cause the executor to automatically start ticking the behavior tree but the runtime doesn't handle interrupt signals very well.
 :::